AMONCode/AMON-Client/README.md

 ```
 This is if the events produced are in one computer, which will have the same key file for both certificates (unless you have produced two different key files).

+If `finaldir` is not given, the program will create an `archive` directory in `epath` and send the events there.

 _An extra option is available to define the time in seconds to check files in epath_ `--looptime`

 #### Kill Daemon